Leaf Litter 101: The Complete Bioactive Guide for Terrariums

 In nature, leaf litter is the natural medley of fallen leaves and branches that collect on the ground.

-The leaf litter we use in bioactive terrariums is no different, really.
+The leaf litter we use in bioactive plant terrariums is no different, really.
 It serves a dual purpose as a food source and a hiding spot for your isopods, springtails, and terrarium pets.

 As a bonus, leaf litter also helps with things like moisture retention and soil health.